pattern/verdant-refuge/README.md

 -   **TextlinksPlugin** - This simply gives you a more concise way to link to both content urls, and media urls.

+## Known Bugs

+-   The jquery.timeago.js plugin doesn't seem to be working correctly on iOS devices - on my iPhone it displays "NAN Years Ago" instead of the actual timeago.